camylawojcik/Spark/Spark.md

   - Count returns the number of records in a DataFrame, collect returns an array o all rows in a DataFrame, and show displays the top few rows of a DataFrame;
   - These operations require Spark to execute computations to return the expected result.
 - __Lazy Evaluation__ dataFrame transformations are not evaluated until an action is called
+- __DataFrameReader__ is accessible through the SparkSession method read.
+This class includes methods to load DataFrames from different external storage systems.
+- __DataFrameWriter__ is accessible through the sparkSession method write.
+This class includes methods to write Dataframes from different external storage systems.
 #### Spark Session
 - The first step of any Spark App.
 It enables you to run Spark Code;
 - Class provides the single entry point to all functionality in Spark using DataFrame API;